pingcap/docs/generated-columns.md

 > **Note:**
 >
-> Only when the expression type and the generated column type are strictly equal, the replacement will be performed.
+> Only when the expression type and the generated column type are strictly equal, the replacement is performed.
 >
 > In the above example, the column type of `a` is int and the column type of `a+1` is bigint.
 If the type of the generated column is set to int, the replacement will not occur.
 >